NevesLaura-NP/aws-cloud-practitioner-LauraNP/domain1-cloudconcepts.md

 - What is the primary purpose of AWS Regions in the global infrastructure?
 - Describe the function of Amazon CloudFront in AWS's architecture.

-But what if your business wants to use, AWS services inside their own building?
-Well sure.
-AWS can do that for you.
-Introducing AWS Outposts, where AWS will basically install a fully operational mini Region, right inside your own data center.
-That's owned and operated by AWS, using 100% of AWS functionality, but isolated within your own building.
-It's not a solution most customers need, but if you have specific problems that can only be solved by staying in your own building, we understand, AWS Outposts can help.
 - Explain how Amazon Route 53 integrates with AWS Edge locations to enhance user experiences.
 - What are the advantages of using AWS Outposts for local data processing needs?
 - How are AWS Lambda and AWS Outposts different in what they offer for cloud computing?